 Austrian Voters Expected To Elect Sebastian Kurz As New Chancellor

-Voters in Austria head to the ballot box Sunday to elect a new government, which many there expect will shift to the right and be headed by a 31-year-old chancellor with slicked-back hair.
-He would be Europe's youngest leader.
+Preliminary results show Austrian voters have given the right-leaning party of their 31-year-old foreign minister a mandate to form the next government, but not enough to run Austria without partnering with another party.

-Sebastian Kurz, Austria's popular foreign minister, is said to be an avid hiker and windsurfer.
+Sebastian Kurz, who is likely to become the next Austrian chancellor, would be Europe's youngest leader.
+The popular foreign minister is said to be an avid hiker and windsurfer.

 At a campaign appearance Oct.
-6 in his hometown of Vienna, young people jostled to get close to Kurz, a scene Austrian journalist Gernot Bauer says is quite common.
+13 in his hometown of Vienna, young people jostled to get close to Kurz, a scene Austrian journalist Gernot Bauer says is quite common.

+The irony is not lost on the right-wing nationalist Freedom Party of Austria, which preliminary results show had its best results in history and was the second highest vote getter.

+Nevertheless Kurz could ask the Freedom Party to join him in governing as his party appears to have failed to get a majority of the votes.

 A rock star campaign that was 20 percent selfies